Dean Joshua Fershee Biography

 Joshua Fershee, JD, became the 11th dean of the Creighton University School of Law on July 1, 2019.
 Fershee previously served as associate dean for faculty research and development, professor of law, and director of LLM programs at West Virginia University College of Law.

-Earning a bachelor’s degree in social science from Michigan State University in 1995, Fershee began his career in public relations and media outreach before attending the Tulane University School of Law, graduating summa cum laude in 2003 and serving as editor in chief of the Tulane Law Review.
+Earning a bachelor’s degree in social science from Michigan State University in 1995, Fershee began his career in public relations and media outreach before attending the Tulane University School of Law, graduating magna cum laude in 2003 and serving as editor in chief of the Tulane Law Review.
 He worked in private practice at the firms of Davis Polk & Wardell in New York and Hogan & Hartson, LLP, in Washington, D.C., before joining the legal academy.

 Fershee joined the faculty of the University of North Dakota School of Law in 2007, and later served as associate dean for academic affairs and research.
 He was awarded the North Dakota Spirit Faculty Achievement Award in 2010 for significant contributions in teaching, research, and service.
 Fershee began his teaching as a visiting assistant professor at Penn State Law.